smkiewel/aeonRequestsDialog/README.md

 * 'compressRequestsField': field to compress on

   default: 'ItemNumber'

+* 'stripUnchecked': set to true to strip form fields for unchecked items

+  default: false

 * 'cleanValues': function used during form processing to clean values from form